ncp38/cs142-f23/projects/proj1/index.md

 - Did you do any of the challenges (see below)?
 If so, explain what you did.
 - List any other feedback you have.
 Feel free to provide any feedback on how much you learned from doing the assignment, and whether you enjoyed doing it.

-## Guidelines

-- You should use [good programming style](../../coding-style) when writing your program, except that you don't need to use functions in Java because we haven't fully learned them yet.
-You may use them if you so desire.
-All other style guidelines, including proper indentation and comments, should be followed.

-- In particular, be sure to include a block comment at the top of your program with your name and the statement ``I have neither given nor received unauthorized aid on this program.''

 ## Hints and tips
 - You may choose to represent the piles either as three separate `int`s or as an `int` array (`int[]`).